quocdat22/chest-xray-pneumonia/README.md

 - [Keras API Reference - Class Weights](https://keras.io/api/models/sequential/#fit)
 - [Scikit-learn: Machine Learning Library](https://scikit-learn.org/)

-## ⚠️ Lưu Ý Quan Trọng
+## ⚠️ Important Disclaimer

 ### 🔴 Disclaimer
-Mô hình này được phát triển cho mục đích **học tập và nghiên cứu**.
+This model is developed for **educational and research purposes only**.
-**KHÔNG nên sử dụng trực tiếp trong chẩn đoán y tế thực tế**.
+**Should NOT be used directly for real medical diagnosis**.
-Bất kỳ quyết định y tế phải được xác nhận bởi chuyên gia y tế được đào tạo.
+Any medical decision must be confirmed by trained medical professionals.

-### 📌 Giới Hạn Mô Hình
+### 📌 Model Limitations
-- Chỉ được huấn luyện trên dataset Kaggle
+- Only trained on Kaggle dataset
-- Kích thước ảnh cố định 224×224 pixels
+- Fixed image size 224×224 pixels
-- Chỉ phân loại binary (NORMAL vs PNEUMONIA)
+- Only binary classification (NORMAL vs PNEUMONIA)
-- Có thể không tổng quát hóa tốt trên dữ liệu từ các bệnh viện khác
+- May not generalize well to data from other hospitals

-### ✅ Cách Sử Dụng An Toàn
+### ✅ Safe Usage Guidelines
-- **Sử dụng như công cụ hỗ trợ** quyết định, không thay thế bác sĩ
+- **Use as a decision support tool**, not a replacement for doctors
-- **Luôn kết hợp** với chẩn đoán lâm sàng của chuyên gia
+- **Always combine** with expert clinical diagnosis
-- **Kiểm tra Confidence Score** trước khi áp dụng
+- **Check Confidence Score** before application
-- **Đặc biệt chú ý** đến False Negatives (bỏ sót bệnh)
+- **Specially focus on** False Negatives (missed diseases)

-### 🏥 Khuyến Nghị Sử Dụng
+### 🏥 Usage Recommendations
-1. Coi model như "second opinion" tool
+1. Treat model as a "second opinion" tool
-2. Khi model dự đoán "NORMAL" với Confidence < 80% → Khuyến cáo kiểm tra lại
+2. When model predicts "NORMAL" with Confidence < 80% → Recommend re-examination
-3. Khi model dự đoán "PNEUMONIA" → Yêu cầu xác nhận từ bác sĩ
+3. When model predicts "PNEUMONIA" → Require doctor confirmation
-4. Ghi nhận tất cả kết quả cho lý lịch bệnh nhân
+4. Record all results in patient records

-## 📝 Thông Tin Dự Án
+## 📝 Project Information

-- **Ngày Tạo**: 18 tháng 11 năm 2025
+- **Creation Date**: November 18, 2025
 - **Model Timestamp**: 20251118_091549
-- **Mục Đích**: Giáo dục & Nghiên Cứu
+- **Purpose**: Education & Research
 - **Dataset**: Kaggle Chest X-Ray Images (Pneumonia)
 - **Framework**: TensorFlow/Keras
-- **GPU**: NVIDIA P100 (nếu có)
+- **GPU**: NVIDIA P100 (if available)

 ---

-**"Phòng ngừa hơn chữa trị" - Mô hình này là công cụ hỗ trợ, không thay thế bác sĩ** 🏥
+**"Prevention is better than cure" - This model is a support tool, not a doctor replacement** 🏥